neilgogogo/digital_musicology/README.md

-# digital_musicology

-## milestone 0
+# digital_musicology milestone 0
-For milestone 0, you have to write a short project proposal (ca. 500-700 words) that answers the following questions:

 ## Research Question

 ○ What do you want to study?

 We want to study whether there is an obvious difference between the music Beethoven made before and after his deafness?
 And how did his music change during the process of his gradual deafness?

 ○ What is the larger context of your project?

 Beethoven’ s music composing is always divided into 3 or 4 stages.
-And in these two division methods, it is widely accepted that there was a style change process when he lost the ability of hearing.
+And in these two division methods, it is widely accepted that there was a style changing process when he lost the ability of hearing.
 And realising the fact is always considered as a milestone between the second and third stage (regarding the 4 stages division method).

 ○ Why is it interesting (for you)?

 Beethoven is one of the most famous musicians all over the world.
-Hearing is very important to a musician, because music always interacts with people through ears.
-Musicians need to listen to their music to appreciate it and think how to modify and improve it.
+Hearing ability is very important to a musician because music always interacts with people through ears.
+Musicians need to listen to their music to appreciate it and think about how to modify and improve it.
 So we wonder how  Beethoven adjusted his composing style to his increasingly weak ability of hearing.
-Because we are all not very good at music appreciation, we would like to focus more on technical aspects and based on some data analysis methods to find out the difference.
+Because of our limited background on music appreciation, we would like to focus more on technical aspects and to base on some data analysis methods to find out the difference.

 ○ What are possible outcomes?

-We have find some information on the Wikipedia that after deafness, Beethoven tended to use low or medium notes in his work to better understand his work at the start of realising he is losing the ability of hearing.
-But when he became totally deaf, he never limited his use of notes.
+We have find some information on the Wikipedia that after deafness, Beethoven tended to use low or medium notes in his work to better understand his work at the initial phase of realising he is losing the ability of hearing.
+But when he became totally deaf, he no longer limited his use of notes any more.
 He did not try to compose music he can listen to.
 He gradually returned to his initial composing style.

 ## Concepts and Data